casper-astro/mlib_devel/docs/src/Running-the-Toolflow.md

         - `--perfile` - Runs the front end peripheral file generation.
 If not specified, then it won’t generate the peripheral file.
         - `--frontend` - This compiles the front end IP, which basically runs the system generator.
 If not specified, then the compile will not be run.
         - `--middleware` - This runs the toolflow middle process.
 If not specified, then this process will not be run.
-        - `--backend` - This runs the backend compilation i.e. Xilinx Vivado or ISE.
+        - `--backend` - This runs the backend compilation i.e. Xilinx Vivado.
 If not specified, then this process will not be run.
         - `--software` - This runs the software compilation - generates a *.bof and *.fpg file.
 If not specified, then this process will not be run.
         - `--be` - This specifies the type of backend to be run.
 This is “--be vivado”, but provision has been made for other backends.
 If this is not specified, then the default is the Vivado backend.
         - `--jobs` - The number of processor cores to run the compile with.
 If this is not specified, the default is 4.
 You need to make sure that your processor has at least 4 threads if this is to work.